jamesctucker/ig-event-agent/EVENT_DATA_STRUCTURE.md

 ## Summary/Description

-A brief but informative description of the event (max 25 words):
+A brief but engaging description of the event (max 25 words) written in newsletter style to appeal to local community readers:

 Good examples: